Building Electrification

 What’s Happening?

 Energy use in new buildings in Washington is governed by the Washington State Energy Code (WSEC).
 Approximately every three years, the Washington State Building Code Council (SBCC) updates the state’s energy code to incorporate the latest technologies into new buildings, and continue progress towards state targets for efficiency and fossil fuel-free new construction.
-The latest code updates have now been postponed.
-The revised WSEC update is now scheduled to go into effect October 29, 2023.

 Why are we doing this?